 The story I wrote was based upon my first experiences with skating and what aspects of skateboarding had the most profound influence upon me.

 The book is available on Amazon and Lulu but you can click the image above to read my contribution to the tome.

 While this .ZIP file doesn't contain samples of code I have done at places like Disney and American Idol, it does show off the code structures for other sites I've built over the past 21 years.
 Also included are files used for an eBook tutorial I created, showing how to hand-code eBooks from scratch with a text editor.

 My professional résumé/curriculum vitaé is extensive enough to require a webpage dedicated to it.
 People often categorize and label people into singular career paths, unable to imagine them having any other skillset.
-As is evident from my portfolio, that simply isn't possible with me.
+As is evident from my portfolio, that type of "pigeonhole" simply isn't possible with me.